FOG and Businesses

 Ways to protect your business

-The WPCA would like to work cooperatively with food establishments to ensure that proper measures are in place to keep FOG from creating sewer backups that can cause serious impacts to your business and the sewer collection system.
+The WPCA works cooperatively with food establishments to ensure that proper measures are in place to keep FOG from creating wastewater backups that can cause serious impacts to your business and the wastewater collection system.
+The following measures can be used to help manage FOG:

 - Install an in-ground grease interceptor per the FOG General Permit Requirements

-- Install a pretreatment system, in the form of a grease recovery unit to assist with removing FOG from related sinks & drains
+- Install a pretreatment system, in the form of a grease recovery unit to assist with removing FOG from related sinks and drains

-- Remove, scrape and wipe contents from plates and pans into garbage containers prior to washing
+- Remove, scrape and wipe contents from plates and pans into garbage containers or compost receptables prior to washing

 - Provide screens in sinks and drains to collect missed scraps